surrealdb/surrealdb.java/README.md

         connection.disconnect();

-        // for more docs, see https://surrealdb.com/docs/integration/libraries/nodejs
+        // for more docs, see https://surrealdb.com/docs/integration/libraries/java (coming soon) }
-    }
 }